karthik-muth/https-karthik-muth.github.io-/about.md

 #### Hello 👋,

 I'm **Karthik Muthuswamy**, a freelance visual journalist and software developer based in Stockholm.
 I enjoy creating visual stories using interactive storytelling techniques.
+All the stories and analyses on this website are created by me unless stated otherwise.

+I'm an outdoor person.
 When I’m not working, I enjoy being in nature, hiking in the mountains or by the sea doing activities like 🧗 ⛷ ⛺️ 🛶 🏊.
 <br><br><br>

 #### I'm creating a media platform